Marmaduke (2022 film): Production

-On October 23, 2017, it was announced that a CGI Marmaduke film was in development, to be written by Byron Kavanagh and directed by Mark A.Z.
+On October 23, 2017, it was announced that a CGI Marmaduke film was in development, to be written by Byron Kavanag and directed by Mark A.Z.
 Dippé, who would produce alongside Dan Chuba and Matthew Joynes and Simon Crowe.
 In 2018, Andrews McMeel announced the involvement of cast members Pete Davidson as Marmaduke, J.K.
 Simmons as Marmaduke's rival "Zeus", and David Koechner as Phil Winslow.
 The film's animation was provided by Dippé's company WonderWorld Studios, currently known as StoryBerry, who has facilities in Toronto, Shanghai, and Seoul, while pre-production was done by Legacy Classics in Los Angeles and One Cool Animation in Hong Kong.

 Release

 The film was first announced for a release in the second quarter of 2019.
 It was later slated for a release in 2020, but was delayed due to the COVID-19 pandemic.
 The film was acquired by Netflix in 2022.
 On April 8, 2022, Netflix released a trailer for the film, and announced at May 6 as its release date.